carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 The script will output the Custom Resource Lambda function ARN.
 Save this value, it is the value of the ServiceToken parameter that each Custom Resource requires in your CloudFormation templates.

+####Manual installation

+The installation scripts does not work under Windows and may fail under Linux.
+Until this has been fixed you can still do the setup manually by following the steps below.

+1. Clone the repository.
+1. Run now install --production
+1. Create a zip file containing /lib, /node_modules and package.json.
+1. Login to the AWS Console and go to CloudFormation
+1. Create a new stack using the template file: _scripts/install/ApiGatewayCloudFormation.template
+1. Once the stack is created, note the LambdaArn under the Outputs tab, this is the service token for your templates.
+1. Go to Lambda, find the function and update it with the zip package you created earlier.
+1. All done!

 ####Uninstallation
 If you want to uninstall the setup you simply run make teardown.
 After you've run this command you can run make install again to get a new environment.